Mustard Powder Footbath (black mustard / brassica nigra)

 Mustard powder, black

-A foot bath with the addition of black mustard powder helps with complaints in the head area (e.g., headaches, migraines, incipient flu infections).
-The head area is relieved, because an inflammation is brought to the skin of the feet and calves.
+A footbath with the addition of black mustard powder helps with complaints in the head area (e.g., headaches, migraines, incipient flu infections).
+The footbath relieves the head area, because it brings an inflammation to the skin of the feet and calves.
 Mustard powder dissolved in water releases mustard glycosides.
 These act in depth through the skin, whereby the metabolism in the foot area is strongly stimulated and thus the congested head pole is relieved.

 - Lack of drive